- Pelvic Floor

-Vestibular Physiotherapy and Rehab in Coquitlam
+Vestibular Physiotherapy and Rehab in Vancouver, Coquitlam and Maple Ridge

 Vestibular rehabilitation focuses on reduction of symptoms of peripheral vestibular dysfunction such as dizziness, gaze disturbances and balance impairments.
 Chronic vestibular lesions can occur due to number of conditions including Vestibular Neuritis, Meniere’s disease and degeneration.
 The Physiotherapist will design and monitor a special exercise program to reduce symptoms associated with vestibular dysfunction.
 The exercises will include gaze stabilization exercises, habituation exercises (motion sensitivity reduction), static and dynamic balance exercises, and functional training.
-The treatment is available in our Port Coquitlam clinic, also serving Burnaby, Port Moody and Pitt Meadows.
+The treatment is available in all our clinics, also serving Burnaby, Port Moody and Pitt Meadows.

 *Please be aware that you may not be able to drive after your initial treatment*

-The most common type of vertigo is BPPV; it is characterized by short lasting spells of acute vertigo, which leaves the patient dizzy,nauseated and generally not well for most of the day.
+The most common type of vertigo is BPPV; it is characterized by short-lasting spells of acute vertigo, which leaves the patient dizzy,nauseated and generally not well for most of the day.
 The most characteristic sign of BPPV is that vertigo brought up by positional change such as laying down or turning in bed.

 Skillful Vestibular Physiotherapist can diagnose it fairly easily by taking accurate history and performing few clinical tests.
 Visits to family doctor, specialists or emergency rarely needed and often expose patients to unnecessary tests such as x-rays or CT scans.